PoisotLab/ms_network_prediction/manuscript.md

 output.](figures/example_network_prediction.png){#fig:example}

 During the training of this neural network, we exploited ecological constraints in two ways: First by selecting features so absent interactions for a species pair that was not observed to co-occur were removed from the data.
 This ensures that the network is trained only on the subset of the data for which we have actual information about the interaction.
 Second, the batches of 16 items used for training were constrained to have at least 10 positive interactions.
 The reasoning for this choice was made based on three observations: the network is sparse, meaning negative interactions have a chance of being false negatives due to lack of reporting in the field, and there is no way to ensure an interaction not observed to occur is a true negative.
-Slightly inflating the dataset with positive interactions enables us to counterbalance these biases.
+Slightly inflating the dataset with positive interactions enables us to counterbalance these biases [@Chawla2010DatMin].

 After the training ($2.5\times 10^4$ epochs in @fig:example), our model reached an accuracy of $\approx 0.8$, with no marked deviation between the training and